Chapter 2 Cybersecurity and Reliable Websites

 Businesses are adding extra security measures, such as two-factor authentication (2FA), before users can gain access to their account or to reset passwords.
 The 2FA process requires two steps to verify the user.
 Two-factor authentication can also be considered multi-factor authentication (MFA).
 MFA requires two or more steps to identify the user.

-The 2FA process requires the user to enter a password along with completing a second step of verification before they can log into their account.
-The second step of verification may include:
+The 2FA process requires the user to enter a password, along with completing a second step of verification before they can log into their account.
+The second step of verification may include the following:

 • The use of a one-time code, delivered by text message (SMS), email, or phone call.
-Some businesses give key fobs to users which generate the code to enter.
+Some businesses give key fobs to users that generate the code to enter.

 • The use of biometrics, such as a fingerprint, facial image, or voice recognition.